 Surgical removal of the gallbladder (cholecystectomy) is the most common way to treat gallstones.
 Cholecystectomy has a low surgical risk and is the most common elective abdominal surgery performed in the US (Di Ciaula, 2018).
 Despite this, complications are possible, ranging from bile leak, bile duct injury and, in rare cases, death (Di Ciaula, 2018).
 Therefore, we would recommend focusing on the prevention of gallstones.

-SOLUTIONS For Gallstones:
+SOLUTIONS and Treatment For Gallstones: